deepchecks/deepchecks/docs/source/index.rst

 and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.

+.. note:: The package is suited for running in a jupyter environment.
+          HTML and pdf reports for graphs may be added in the near future.

 When Should You Use Deepchecks?
 ================================

 While you're in the research phase, and want to validate your data, find potential methodological problems, and/or validate your model and evaluate it.